-Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale
+Calling all beauty lovers – this is the exact date Boots’s 70% off sale starts

 Boots 70% off sale 2022: When is it and what are the best deals to shop right now?

-Bag yourself some impressive discounts on big-name brands like Fenty Beauty, Nars, No7 and more
+Snap up some impressive serious bargains on big-name brands like Fenty Beauty, Pixi, No7 and more

-If the January sales passed you by, fear not, because the shopping gods at Boots have answered our prayers with plenty of deals continuing into this month.
+If your go-to beauty products could do with restocking or you’re looking to freshen up your make-up, skincare or haircare routine now that the depths of winter are behind us, this could be the perfect time to do so because Boots has finally revealed a date for its highly anticipated 70 per cent off sale.

-Whether your go-to beauty products could do with restocking or you’re ready to switch up your make-up, skincare or haircare routine, now’s the perfect time to do so, as the retailer is offering shoppers massive discounts of up to 50 per cent across a range of categories online – but things are about to get even better.
+The high street retailer is already offering shoppers massive discounts of up to 50 per cent across a range of categories online... but things are about to get even better.

-Every year, Boots concludes its usual sale by increasing its already impressive savings to 70 per cent off, making it a highly anticipated event that many beauty lovers mark in their diaries to ensure they don’t miss out.
-In previous years, the further reductions have included some of our all-time favourite products from big-name brands – think Pixi, Fenty Beauty, Mac and even Gucci.
+In previous years, the further reductions have included some of our all-time favourite products from big-name brands – think Pixi, Fenty Beauty, Mac and even Gucci – making it a mammoth event that you’ll want to mark in your diaries to ensure they don’t miss out.

 The 70 per cent sale typically takes place at the end of January but due to lockdown restrictions in 2021, these were delayed and instead the sale launched in April.
-So far there’s been no sign of reductions, which has left shoppers wonderingwhether to expect the same this time around.
+However, this year Boots is meeting avid beauty lovers somewhere in the middle and launching its sale in March.

-From the sale’s start date to the discounts you can snap up right now, here’s everything we know so far about the mammoth event.
+From the exact date the sale starts to the discounts you can snap up online right now, here’s everything we know so far about the mammoth event.

 Read more: